eXascaleInfolab/clubmark/README.md

 ## Functionality
 ### Generic Benchmarking Framework
-- optionally *generates or preprocesses datasets* using specified executable(s) (by default uses LFR framework for overlapping weightted networks)
+- optionally *generates or preprocesses datasets* using specified executable(s) (by default uses LFR framework for overlapping weighted networks)
 - optionally *executes specified apps* (clustering algorithms; can be a binary, any script or java executable) with the specified params on the specified datasets (networks)
 - optionally *evaluates results* of the execution using specified executable(s) (by default performs NMIs and Q evaluation) and *performs unified aggregation* of results from multiple apps on multiple datasets into the single file by the specified measure
 - *per-task and global timeouts* (for an app execution on a single dataset) and specified number of CPU cores (workers) are set for the *batch apps execution / evaluation* using the multi-process task execution pool ([mpepool](//github.com/XI-lab/PyExPool))
-- per-task and accumulative *execution tracing and resutls logging* is performed even in case of internal / external interruptions and crashes:
+- per-task and accumulative *execution tracing and results logging* is performed even in case of internal / external interruptions and crashes:
 	* all stdout/err output is logged
-	* resources consumption, i. e. time: execution (wall-clock) and CPU concumption (user, kernel, total), memory (RAM RSS) are traced
+	* resources consumption, i. e. time: execution (wall-clock) and CPU consumption (user, kernel, total), memory (RAM RSS) are traced
 - *automatic extension / backup* of the previously existent results to .gzip with the timestamp on the benchmarking reexecution

-It is possible to have multiple input directories with similary named files inside, which represent different instances / snapshots of the datasets.
+It is possible to have multiple input directories with similarly named files inside, which represent different instances / snapshots of the datasets.
 In such case, the output results are provided per each snapshot, plus aggregated weighted average over all snapshots.
-This is useful to avoid occasional bias to the specific instance or to analize evolving networks.
+This is useful to avoid occasional bias to the specific instance or to analyze evolving networks.

-In case of the measured application crash, the crash is logged and has no any impact on the exectuion of the remaining applications.
+In case of the measured application crash, the crash is logged and has no any impact on the execution of the remaining applications.

 ### Benchmark of the Hierarchical Overlapping Clustering Algorithms